Hey friend 🥰

 - And much more!!

-Hello, dear listener, welcome to the Science of Travel Podcast, the podcast that combines all things Earth, landscapes and travel destinations with Earth science.
+Hello, dear reader, welcome to the Science of Travel Blog, the blogthat combines all things Earth, landscapes and travel destinations with Earth science.

-On this podcast, we're talking about a travel destination, Hawai’i, and today I'm talking to my very first podcast guest.
+On this blog, we're talking about a travel destination, Hawai’i, and today I'm talking to my very first blog guest.
 His name is Shestin.

 Shestin has lived 15+ years in Hawai’i, half of this time in Maui, which he intends to make his forever home.
 But he currently lives in O’ahu, where he teaches third grade.
 He works in both tourism and education, and he is a tour guide and educates people from all over the world on Hawaiian history, culture, flora and wildlife during his hikes.